RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/index.md

 ## Overview
-This package is a testbed for state-of-the-art trajectory optimization algorithms.
+This package facilitates the definition and evaluation of trajectory optimization problems.
+Importantly, this package should be considered more of a modeling framework than an optimization solver, similar to [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
+While general trajectory optimization problems are nonconvex, primarily due to the presence of nonlinear equality constraints imposed by the dynamics, they exhibit a unique structure that allows purpose-built solvers such as [ALTRO.jl](https://github.com/bjack205/ALTRO.jl) to gain significant computational savings over the use of more generalized NLP solvers such as SNOPT and Ipopt.

 Trajectory optimization problems are of the form,
 ```math
 \begin{aligned}
   \min_{x_{0:N},u_{0:N-1}} \quad & \ell_f(x_N) + \sum_{k=0}^{N-1} \ell_k(x_k, u_k, dt) \\